nikhilanathani/Classroom-Bot/Results.md

 <img src="https://i.imgur.com/0DLNil7.png" />

-Most of the participants liked the product and were very much willing to recommned it to others.
+Most of the participants liked the product and were very much willing to recommend it to others.

 ---
 **CONCLUSIONS**